hima888/Write-a-Data-Science-Blog-Post-from-Annual-Developer-Survey-data/README.md

 This is an Udacity Nanodegree project.
 I chose  Stackoverflow’s 2017,2018 and 2019 Annual Developer Survey dataset.

-1-What are kinds of developers?
+1-What are kinds of developers?<br/>
-2-what is egyptien developers ratio all over the wold?
+2-what is egyptien developers ratio all over the wold?<br/>
-3-what is the ratio of males and females devolpers in egypt?
+3-what is the ratio of males and females devolpers in egypt?<br/>
-4-What programming languages are most used to work in egypt last 3 years?
+4-What programming languages are most used to work in egypt last 3 years?<br/>
-5-which programming languages are most required in egypt last 3 years?
+5-which programming languages are most required in egypt last 3 years?<br/>

 ## File Descriptions <a name="files"></a>

-The notebook available here showcases work related to the above questions.
+The notebook available here showcases work related to the above questions.<br/>
 Data: https://insights.stackoverflow.com/survey

 ## Results<a name="results"></a>